-- Staff are conversant with the school's policies and procedures relevant to the visit. - Risk assessments are completed (including assessing the competence of staff) signed and submitted to the educational visits co-ordinator, no later than 24 hours prior to the visit. - The educational visits co-ordinator has approved the visit if necessary. - Parents have signed consent forms first allowing for their child to attend any education visit and then for more specific trips if necessary. - Individual risk assessments are adhered to. - Arrangements have been made for all of the medical needs of all the pupils. - The mode of travel is appropriate and meets the needs of all pupils. - Educational Visits planners are completed and signed (available at the school) - There is adequate and relevant insurance cover - That they have the names of all the adults and pupils in the traveling group - They have the address and phone number of the visits venue and have a contact name - That copies of travel documents remain behind in school with the Emergency Contact - The visit is evaluated on return and inappropriate aspects are listed to inform future visits - A suitable method of communication is with the group leader e.g. school phone - Ensure pupils are wearing appropriate clothing and footwear that is suitable for any activities that will be carried out
+- They have undertaken any relevant training or courses which are arranged by the educational visits coordinator.
+For example, basic first training and health & safety training via the organisations online e learning platform. - Staff are conversant with the school's policies and procedures relevant to the visit. - Risk assessments are completed (including assessing the competence of staff) signed and submitted to the educational visits co-ordinator, no later than 24 hours prior to the visit. - The educational visits coordinator has approved the visit if necessary. - Parents have signed consent forms first allowing for their child to attend any education visit and then for more specific trips if necessary. - Individual risk assessments and behaviour management plans are adhered to. - Arrangements have been made for all of the medical needs of all the pupils. - The mode of travel is appropriate and meets the needs of all pupils. - Educational Visits planners are completed and signed (available at the school) - There is adequate and relevant insurance cover - That they have the names of all the adults and pupils in the traveling group - They have the address and phone number of the visits venue and have a contact name - That copies of travel documents remain behind in school with the Emergency Contact - The visit is evaluated on return and inappropriate aspects are listed to inform future visits - A suitable method of communication is with the group leader e.g. company mobile phone allocated to all staff - Ensure pupils are wearing appropriate clothing and footwear that is suitable for any activities that will be carried out